Skip to main content

 </tls-auth>

-Another approach to eliminate certificates and keys from the OpenVPN profile is to use the Android Keychain as described below.
+Another approach to eliminate certificates and keys from the OpenVPN profile is to use the OS keychain.

 key-direction 1

-If there is no second parameter to tls-auth, you must add this line to the profile:
+If there isn't a second parameter to tls-auth, add this line to the profile:

 key-direction bidirectional